 I paused in the act of biting a pickle spear and stared at her, feeling like a rabbit in the beam of a powerful spotlight.

 She tipped her head to one side.
-“Did you think I didn’t know, Zaid?
+“Did you think I didn’t know?
 My son tells me everything.
 Including the fact that you know his nom de guerre and what he does for a living.”

 “Is this all from Badger?”
 I continued.
 “Where do you think that money comes from?
 From the poor.
 I know you know this.
 The drug industry sucks wealth out of the ghetto like a Hoover vacuum.
 It’s the greatest transfer of wealth from the poor to the rich in history.
 And what do the rich do with it?
-They cycle it among themselves by purchasing expensive consumer goods, or lock it away in investments.
+They cycle it among themselves.
 The poor get poorer and the rich get richer.
 It’s against everything you stand for.”

 “You don’t know what I stand for!”
 Chausiku snapped.
 “You don’t know anything about me.
 You want to be honest?
 You want to drop the pretense?
 Tell me how my husband died!”
-She slammed a palm onto the glass table top.
+She slammed a palm onto the glass table.
 The plates jumped.
-My sweet potato chips scattered, while Chausiku’s lemonade tipped over and poured across the tabletop, running over the side like a small waterfall.
+My sweet potato chips scattered, while Chausiku’s lemonade tipped over and poured across the tabletop, spilling over the side like a small waterfall.

 I froze, staring at her.
 My tongue was a block of wood in my mouth.